 If you’d like to go with the best of both worlds, 0.457 works wonders.
 We recommend testing out the extremes as well, however, so definitely give a shot to stiffness levels of 1.00 and around 0.20 to test what works best for you.

+The best swivel speed in Rocket League is 5.20.
 Swivel speed adjusts the quickness of your camera animation when you use the camera stick.

 Using higher volumes will allow your camera to make swift turns, but it can also cause you to miss important information throughout the field.

+The best transition speed in Rocket League is 1.20.
 Transition speed controls how fast you can switch between the ball camera and your point of view.
 While a quicker transition may sound ideal, an instant shift can be distracting at times as well.

-Most pros prefer having this setting at lower volumes with a few exceptions, of course.
+Most pros prefer having this setting at lower volumes, with a few exceptions, of course.
 These outliers prefer transition speeds between two and three, which bumps up to an average of 1.188.

-If you’re looking to become a competitive Rocket League player, one of the first things you should do is turning off Camera Shake.
+The best camera shake setting in Rocket League is to turn camera shake off entirely.
+If you’re looking to become a competitive Rocket League player, one of the first things you should do is to get rid of this.

-Though it gives the game more of an epic look, it’s a disrupting setting at best.
+Though it gives the game more of an epic look, it’s a disrupting setting.
 Having it on will make it harder for you to gather information through your screen during hectic moments and make dribbling harder than it already is.